-This question is regarding a regional question and can be found in the Regional Plan.
+This question is regarding a regional question and can be found in the regional section of the plan.

 D. Identify the local grant recipient of Title 1 responsible for the disbursal of grant funds.
 [WIOA Sec.
 108(b)(15)]

 The Buffalo Trace Area Development District was selected by the Governing Board of Judges as the Fiscal Agent.